INL/chaining-search/README.md

 Now, open a Command prompt window.
 To do so, press keys Windows+R and then type 'cmd' (and press enter).

-In the Command prompt window: Upgrade the Python Package Installer (PIP) by typing:
+In the Command prompt window, upgrade the Python Package Installer (PIP) by typing:
 ```
 python -m pip install -U pip
 ```